 • HIGH in fiber-dense carbohydrates found in whole grains, beans, fresh fruits, and vegetables.
 Also, it is important to drink plenty of water= 60-80oz daily + 8 oz per "vice" of alcohol or caffeine and more water if you are exercising.

-• MODERATE in fish and chemical-free lean meats (chicken, and turkey).
+• MODERATE in fish and organic lean meats such as chicken and turkey.

 • LOW in red meat, animal fats, hydrogenated oils, full-fat dairy products, pre-packaged, processed, and refined foods, sugar, alcohol, and caffeine.